Committee Schedules, Agendas, and Documents for individual committee agendas and daily and weekly meeting schedules.

-- Check to see if copies of proposed amendments or substitute bills are available.
+- Check to see if proposed amendments or substitute bills are available at the

 How the Meeting Is Conducted

 Be present at the beginning of the hearing.
 The committee chair will open the hearing on a particular bill.
-Frequently, opening comments will be made by the bill's sponsor or by committee staff.
-Sometimes, however, the chair will ask for testimony from proponents and opponents immediately.
+Frequently, opening comments will be made by the bill's sponsor and/or by committee staff.
+Sometimes, however, the Chair will ask for testimony from proponents and opponents immediately.

-- that interested persons are given the opportunity to express their positions, and
+- interested persons are given the opportunity to express their positions, and

-- that the hearing does not exceed the time available.
+- the hearing does not exceed the time available.

 Most committee hearings are limited to two hours and may have several matters pending.
-The chair will attempt to be fair and provide each person an opportunity to testify.
-It may be necessary, however, to restrict testimony so that everyone is given an opportunity to express his or her opinions.
-You may be called to testify with others to save time.
+The Chair will attempt to be fair and provide each person an opportunity to testify.
+It may be necessary, however, to restrict testimony so that everyone is given an opportunity to express their opinions.
+You may not be called on to testify, however, you may still provide

 Making Your Remarks